cs544-wisc/s24/p5/README.md

 Due to storage constraints in your VM, you should remove any previous docker images, containers and networks.
 To stop any running containers, run `docker stop ${docker ps -aq}`.
 Then, you should run `docker system prune -af` to remove all the stopped containers, related docker images and networks.

-You may do these steps again to cleanup the storage if your disk becomes full.
+You may repeat these steps to clean up the storage if your disk becomes full.

 #### Increase Swap Space

 ~4 GB is barely enough for P5.
-Brefore you start, take a moment to enable a 1 GB swap file to supplement.
-A swap file is on storage, but acts as extra memory.
-This has performance implications as storage is much slower than RAM (as what we have studied in class).
+Before you start, take a moment to enable a 1 GB swap file to supplement.
+A swap file is on storage but acts as extra memory.
+This has performance implications as storage is much slower than RAM (as we have studied in class).

-Run the following commands in your Google Cloud VM to increase the size of swap to **1 GB**.
-You can optionally go through this [blog](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04) to know the detail.
+Run the following commands in your Google Cloud VM to increase the size of the swap to **1 GB**.
+You can optionally go through this [blog](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04) to know the details.
 ```
 sudo fallocate -l 1G /swapfile
 sudo chmod 600 /swapfile